Let's Analyze That Psychotherapy Services

 My Story

-I dropped out of college, so I returned to finish what I started.
+I had dropped out of college, so I returned to finish what I started.
 I even moved on to earn my master’s so I could put my experience and knowledge to good use.
 I worked really hard and achieved excellent grades.
-I was part of the National Honor Society but still I felt insecure.
-There was so much I didn’t know, but I persevered and continued to overcome self-doubt, insecurity and fear to develop a career, raise my children and build a life I love.
+I was part of the National Honor Society, yet I still felt insecure.
+There was so much I didn’t know, but I persevered and continued to overcome self-doubt, insecurity and fear as I built a career, raised my children, and created a life I love.

 I have worked in medical social work for 25 years.
-The knowledge gained from working with people in crisis taught me resilience, the power of love and the importance of effective communication.
+Supporting people in crisis taught me resilience, the power of love and the importance of effective communication.

 I was partially disabled and had to overcome the fear of failure.
 I had to fight to get my doctors to listen and not give up on me.
 I had to learn to plan for the worst even as I continued to fight for my future.
 Five surgeries later and I was able to walk without pain.
 I even enjoy dancing!